yuhsienchiang/lstm-forecast/README.md

 # LSTM Forecaster

-The primary objective of this repository is to provide an implementation of a **stateful LSTM** regression model using **PyTorch**.
+The primary objective of this repository is to provide an implementation of **stateful LSTM** regression model using **PyTorch**.

 During the model development and training phase for the [2024 Green Battery Hackathon](https://www.mlai.au/hackathon), I came across the concept of **Stateful LSTM**.
 While [TensorFlow](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM) offers an easy implementation of stateful LSTM by simply setting `stateful=True`, as a [PyTorch](https://pytorch.org/) user, I found limited resources, documentation, and implementations related to creating stateful LSTM models.

-Consequently, after conducting thorough research, I decided to create my own implementation of a stateful LSTM using PyTorch and share the resualt of my work.
+Consequently, after conducting thorough research, I decided to create my own implementation of stateful LSTM using PyTorch and share the resualt of my work.

 ## Setup